RemoStain/Challenge_for_nik/README.md

   Invalid inputs should be handled gracefully.

-After Nik creates his code, it will be added to the repo and will be compared to a private repo with my version.
+After you create your code, it will be added to the repo and will be compared to a private repo with my version.
+I will release my version once Nikolai submits his version